-Folding@Home is a program developed by Stanford University that uses a system's CPU to simulate the process of "folding" protein in the human body.
-This information is then used to better understand how then body folds proteins and how the improper folding of proteins causes severe diseases in the body, including cancer.
-More information can be found on the Folding@Home website (link found below) and the results and benchmarks of this breakthrough research can also be found on the main website (also found below).
-This program does not take up a large amount of space and only require a simple start command in a terminal on boot.
+Folding@Home is a program developed by Stanford University that uses a system's CPU to simulate the process of "folding" a protein in the human body.
+This information is then used to better understand how the body folds proteins and how the improper folding of proteins causes severe diseases in the body, including cancer.
+More information can be found on the Folding@Home website.
+The results and benchmarks of this breakthrough research can be found among the papers.
+This program does not take up a large amount of space and only requires a simple start command in a terminal on boot.
 Help save lives!
 Make a difference!

 Download & Installation